By Joan Stewart

 Don’t forget to identify yourself as an expert, if you are, and mention the title of your book.
 (See How to Become an Author Expert and Strut Your Stuff.)

-Most of these publications have a section for short news items about alumni.
+Most of these publications have a section for short news items about alumni or industry professionals.

 You don’t need a Media Room or an online media kit to do this.
-Dan Janal—an author, speaker and book coach—uses this banner at his website to show visitors which media have covered him:
+Dan Janal—an author, speaker, and book coach—uses this banner on his website to show visitors which media have covered him:

 Here’s a smaller version in which he pairs the logos with his headshot: